aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getSeparatorString() {#getSeparatorString--}

+<b>@deprecated.</b> Please use the 'separatorString' property instead.
 Gets and sets a string value as separator.

 ```javascript
 getSeparatorString() : string;